 Universal life insurance

-Includes a savings component which can help supplement retirement income or provide much needed funds during a time of disability*
+- Includes a savings component which can help supplement retirement income or provide much needed funds during a time of disability2

 Term life insurance